-Changes in the student's schedule may be made during the Drop Add Period without penalty.
-Courses may not be added after the Drop/Add period.
+Changes in the student's schedule may be made during the Drop /Add Period without penalty.
+Courses may not be added after the Drop/Add Period.

-A completed electronic Drop/Add Form must be submitted within seven days from the semester start date for changes to 16 week semester courses, and an electronic Drop/Add Form must be submitted within 5 days from the course start date for 5 or 8 week courses.
+A completed electronic Drop/Add Form must be submitted within seven days from the semester start date for changes to 16-week semester courses, and an electronic Drop/Add Form must be submitted within 5 days from the course start date for 8-week courses.

-Students may withdraw from a 16 week course with a "VWD" until the 10th Friday of the semester.
-Students may voluntarily withdraw from a five week course with a "VWD" until the 14th day after the course start date, or from an eight week course until the 25th day after the course start date.
+Students may withdraw from a 16-week course with a "VWD" (Voluntary Withdrawal) until the 10th Friday of the semester.
+Students may voluntarily withdraw from an 8-week course, until the 25th day after the course start date.
 Class withdrawals will be effective on the date the Registrar's Office receives the completed Class Withdrawal Form.
 A "VWD" will show on a transcript and affect the SAP (Satisfactory Academic Progress) at the College, but it will not affect a student's GPA.
 The student will also be responsible for tuition and fees.
-However, consequences of withdrawing from a course may include 1) loss of tuition and fees paid for the course, 2) reductions and recalculation of the financial aid award, 3) loss of work study hours, 4) loss of on-campus housing, and 5) loss of some veteran's benefits.
-Once the Withdrawal period is over, students will earn the grade from all submitted assignments.
+However, consequences of withdrawing from a course may include 1) loss of tuition and fees paid for the course, 2) reductions and recalculation of the financial aid award, 3) loss of work-study hours, 4) loss of on-campus housing, and 5) loss of some veteran's benefits.
+Once the Withdrawal Period is over, students will earn the grade from all submitted assignments.